-What It Feels Like To Be An Opioid Addict
+What It Feels Like To Have An Opioid Addiction

 The knowledge that I hope you take away from this article is that your child or your loved one did not hurt you so that they could go out and buy roxies, dilaudid, or heroin.
 What they bought was their survival.

 For those of you that have lost a child or loved one to overdose and addiction, I hope this article will help you to understand that there is no blame here.
 Whatever you did, however you tried to help the one you loved, you did your best.
 Because that’s what love does.
-And I hope you also understand that your child, your loved one, they did their best.
+And I hope you also understand that your child or your loved one also did their best.
 They fought, they struggled, they did all they could to stop.
 But, ultimately, their disease took their life.

 Understanding and knowledge is power.
 The lack of it is confusion and helplessness.